PhenoApps/Field-Book/docs/source/fields.rst

    Field sorting steps

-   * `Sync` connects to the server that is configured in |brapi-settings| :doc:`settings-brapi`, updating the trial with any data that has been added since its last sync or import.
+   * `Sync` connects to the server that is configured in |brapi| :doc:`settings-brapi`, updating the trial with any data that has been added since its last sync or import.
 Ignore this option for trials imported from a file.

    * `Delete`` removes the trial and all associated data.
 A confirmation message will be shown first, to confirm that deletion is not triggered accidentally.